dasmikko/villy/readme.md

 # Villy
 A simple wrapper for Axios, that uses the same syntax as the vue [villus graphql](https://villus.dev/) library.
-Written in TypeScript
+Written in TypeScript, for the Vue.js Framework.

 ## Features
 * Tiny 5kb bundle size